Zero-Tang/NoirVisor/src/svm_core/readme.md

 There is no easy way to mask `NMI`s like we did for masking physical interrupts.
 The `NMI` handler must be hijacked.
 When `NMI`s are intercepted, execute the `stgi` instruction to let the processor discard the pending `NMI`. <br>
 The algorithm of hijacked `NMI` handler is simple: mark the vCPU has a pending `NMI`.
 However, do not execute the `iret` instruction in order to return because doing so would cancel the masking of `NMI`s. <br>
 Likewise, when there is a pending `NMI`, the `iret` instruction must be intercepted and emulated so that masking of `NMI` is unaffected. <br>
 When unmasking `NMI`s (i.e: the `vGIF` is set), remove interceptions of `NMI`s and `iret` instructions.
+However, emulating the `iret` instruction is required on `iret`-interception.
+Otherwise, the stack may conflict if the handler of `NMI` specified `IST`-mechanism.

+##### NMI Masking of Matryoshka
+There is a scenario where NMI is already masked but the processor has just entered state of `GIF=0`.
+This scenario is called NMI Masking of Matryoshka (i.e: Nested NMI Masking; two or more factors are masking NMIs).
+Such scenario could happen in two ways:

+- The program executed `clgi` instruction in an NMI handler.
+- The program triggered a VM-Exit during NMI.

+In either way, the processor keeps the blocking of NMI internally.
+NoirVisor's logically-emulated masking of NMI is ineffective: no NMIs will be intercepted, so leaving the `vGIF=0` is fine with processor's internal-blocking of NMI. <br>
+Even if the guest executed `iret` instruction while `vGIF=0`, where internal-blocking of NMI is removed by the processor, the interception of NMI is still in effect as indicated in VMCB. <br>
+In a word, NMI Masking of Matryoshka does not affect the logic of masking NMIs from virtualized GIF.

 #### Masking Debug Exceptions
 The method to mask `#DB`s are simple: intercept the `#DB` exception. <br>
-Please note that `#DB` trace trap due to `RFLAGS.TF` bit is not to be held pending, so forward the `#DB`.
+Please note that `#DB` trace trap due to `RFLAGS.TF` bit is not to be held pending, so forward the `#DB` by injecting it.

 #### Masking SMIs
 General hypervisors which do not gain control of system-management mode cannot hijack SMIs, so SMIs cannot be blocked when `vGIF=0`.
-Plus, the firmware may lock accesses to system-management mode, so interceptions of `SMI`s are actually ignored by the processor.
+Plus, the firmware may lock accesses to system-management mode, so interceptions of SMIs are actually ignored by the processor.
 This is a thereby fundamental flaw in an otherwise perfect global hypervisor that supports nested virtualization. <br>
-By virtue of this, current implementation of NoirVisor would give up masking `SMI`s.
-Future implementation of NoirVisor, if to be integrated in firmware, would properly mask `SMI`s.
+By virtue of this, current implementation of NoirVisor would give up masking SMIs.
+Future implementation of NoirVisor, if to be integrated in firmware, would properly mask SMIs.

 #### Masking INIT signals
 In that NoirVisor would specify redirecting `INIT` signals to `#SX` exceptions, we are actually intercepting `#SX` exceptions in order to mask `INIT` signals.
 Mark there is pending `INIT` signal in the vCPU.
 When `vGIF` is set, we will be unmasking this `INIT` signal.
 Emulate the `INIT` signal if `VM_CR.R_INIT` is not set.
 Otherwise, inject an `#SX` exception.